 Indeed, it is a fundamental building block for interpersonal relationships and an essential component in effective developmental leadership.
 Research has shown that high intrateam trust positively affects performance.
 Organisationally, it has been shown that when compared to people at low-trust companies, people at high-trust companies report 74 per cent less stress.
 The state of internal trust within an organisation is also reflected between the organisation and its external stakeholders.

 “When there is a foundation of lack of trust within an organisation, it is truly a case of a rotten apple spoils the bunch”

 Interactions which have trust as their foundation enable flow, action, creativity and innovation.
 Working on developing trust with frontline leaders ‘trickles up’ to trust for the CEO and the organisation.
-This is imperative, as perceived trust often diminishes the more senior the person sits in the organisation.
-Trust allows people and organisations to work at their best, and leaders to influence.
+This is imperative, as perceived trust often diminishes the more senior the person sits in the organisation, allowing people and organisations to work at their best, and leaders to influence.

 The benefits of high trust relationships within organisations include:

 - Higher collaboration and willingness to be vulnerable

 - Lower levels of negative stress and higher levels of positivity

 - Higher employee engagement, creativity, job satisfaction and retention

 In an HR context, trust can be defined as “the extent to which one is willing to ascribe good intentions to and have confidence in the words and actions of another, particularly positive expectations regarding another’s conduct in a context of personal or professional risk. (as defined by Dietz, G., & Hartog, D. in Personnel Review)